Biden’s announces aid to Israel in historic visit

 “The brutality we saw we have cut deep anywhere in the world, but it cuts deeper here in Israel,” Biden said.
 “I’m going to ask the United States Congress for an unprecedented support package for Israel’s defense.”

-“We know that virtually every Israeli has been touched by the bloody hand of Hamas,” added Sec. of State Anthony Blinken.
+“We know that virtually every Israeli has been touched by the bloody hand of Hamas,” added Secretary of State Anthony Blinken.

 Biden also said the U.S. is “pursuing every avenue to bring home those who are being held captive by Hamas.”